amanjaiman/owl-pickem/README.md

   - [x] Center text in past weeks buttons
   - [x] Make user profile week navigation the same as past weeks, but keep the table view
   - [x] Test: "points" to "Points"
+  - [x] Add rank to user profile and page (this has to be on action of updating users at once)
+  - [x] Add rankings to leaderboard page
+  - [x] Make everything as orange as possible
+  - [x] Add more fields to leaderboard (twitter handle, etc.)

   ### Probably Not